lee-heesoo/blink/README.md

 #include “Arduino.h”
 * enable to use the Arduino's provided standard functions
 * standard types, predefined constants, header files for functions

-*** We have to include "Arduino.h" and "Blink.h" in 'blink.ino' and 'Blink.cpp'.
+* We have to include "Arduino.h" and "Blink.h" in 'blink.ino' and 'Blink.cpp'.

+# p.s.
 * Serial.begin(velocity)
  : A function that opens the serial port and uses the communication at the specified rate.